AKROGIS/Park-Observer-poz2fgdb/Server.md

   * `glob` - for finding all files matching a pattern
   * `dateutil.parser` - for parsing ISO dates into python datetime (only needed for date fields)
   * `json` - for parsing the javascript object notation in the protocol files
-  * `DatabaseCreator.py` - builds a FGDB database per a protocol specification
+  * `database_creator.py` - builds a FGDB database per a protocol specification
-  * `CsvLoader.py` - reads CSV files built per the protocol, and loads them into a database, it will call `DatabaseCreator.py` if necessary to build the database.
+  * `csv_loader.py` - reads CSV files built per the protocol, and loads them into a database, it will call `database_creator.py` if necessary to build the database.

-`Server.py` listens on port 8080 for an HTTP Post command to the URI `/sync` The data must be a zip file with
+`server.py` listens on port 8080 for an HTTP Post command to the URI `/sync` The data must be a zip file with
   * a protocol file in JSON format complying with the Protocol Specification for Park Observer
   * 1 or more csv files as described in the protocol
   * all the files must be in the root level of the zip file (they cannot be in a folder)

-`Server.py` will read the protocol file in the zip and look for a file geodatabase with the name and version of the protocol.
+`server.py` will read the protocol file in the zip and look for a file geodatabase with the name and version of the protocol.
 If a FGDB with the correct name does not exist, it is created.
-The CSV files that were included in the zip file are assumed to be formated per the provided protocol, and are loaded into the database per the protocol's CSV specifications.
+The CSV files that were included in the zip file are assumed to be formatted per the provided protocol, and are loaded into the database per the protocol's CSV specifications.
 If this is really old protocol file it might not have a CSV specification, in which case the sibling file `csv.json` is used

-When `Server.py` runs it will listen on port 8080 until it crashes, is killed, or the computer is restarted.
-A scheduled task should be created to relaunch `Server.py` shold it be found to not be running.  `Server.py` will log any error it gets in an `error.log` file, the contents can be retrieved by sending a GET comment to URI `/error` on port 8080 (i.e. http://akrgis.nps.gov:8080/error) `Server.py` also recognizes `/help`, `/dir`, and `/load` to get information on the server
+When `server.py` runs it will listen on port 8080 until it crashes, is killed, or the computer is restarted.
+A scheduled task should be created to relaunch `server.py` should it be found to not be running.  `server.py` will log any error it gets in an `error.log` file, the contents can be retrieved by sending a GET comment to URI `/error` on port 8080 (i.e. http://akrgis.nps.gov:8080/error) `server.py` also recognizes `/help`, `/dir`, and `/load` to get information on the server

 Installation
 ------------
-You will need to put `Server.py` in an appropriate location with (`CsvLoader.py`, `DatabaseCreator.py` and `csv.json`).
+You will need to put `server.py` in an appropriate location with (`CsvLoader.py`, `database_creator.py` and `csv.json`).
 You will also need to ensure that port 8080 is open for TCP from any computer on the domain (see the Firewall setting in the Administrative part of the Control Panel)